Fire Alarm Systems Explained By Elite Fire Security Bristol

 What is the difference between Class A wiring and Class B wiring in a fire alarm system?

-A Class A wiring system will back feed communication of a fire on the return loop so most of if not all of its devices can still communicate with each other and alert you of a fire.
+A Class A wiring system will back feed communication of a fire on the return loop so most, if not all of its devices can still communicate with each other and alert you of a fire.
 Compared to a Class B Wiring System where if a wire or connection breaks the devices don’t communicate to the panel beyond the fault meaning you could be without a fire alarm.

 What is a Type 4 fire alarm system?